Qiskit/qiskit/CONTRIBUTING.md

    *docstring* accordingly.

-   If your pull request is adding a new class, function, or module that is intended to be user facing also ensure that you've also added those to a documentation `autosummary` index to include it in the api documentation.
+   If your pull request is adding a new class, function, or module that is intended to be user facing ensure that you've also added those to a documentation `autosummary` index to include it in the api documentation.
    For more details you can refer to: